Where: https://ucsd.zoom.us/j/92043077333 (password listed on the canvas page, or available from instructor)

 It will count for the department's graduate distribution requirement in the area of philosophy of mind and language, and as a core course in philosophy.

-Students can receive credit for the course in one of two ways.
+Students can satisfy the writing requirement for the course in one of two ways.
 The first option involves writing shortish, weekly homework assignments.
 Students electing this option will have to do all of the homework assignments (I predict there will 7-8 of them), but won't be asked to write a term paper at the end of the quarter.
 The second option is to write a traditional (circa 15 page) term paper at the end of the quarter on some issue raised during the quarter and discussed with me by the 7th week of the quarter.
 Advantages of the first option: it is a low-risk way of getting acquainted with the material, and makes receiving an incomplete for the course unlikely.
 Advantages of the second option: it allows you the opportunity to dig more deeply into some issue that you care about, and you'll end up with a stand-alone philosophical paper of which you can be proud.

 |1.||Organizational Meeting||no reading|